The background sampling includes code based on a Geographic Information Systems stack exchange answer by user Spacedman.

 #> [1] "abandoned" "finished" "log" "this_taxa"

-#> [5] "original" "pa_ras" "presence_ras" "predict_boundary"
+#> [5] "epsg_in" "epsg_out" "original" "pa_ras"

-#> [9] "bg_points" "env" "testing" "training"
+#> [9] "presence_ras" "predict_boundary" "bg_points" "env"

-#> [13] "prep_block_corr" "reduce_env"
+#> [13] "testing" "training" "prep_fold_corr" "reduce_env"

-# env variables to remove prior to SDM
+# variables to remove prior to SDM

 prep$reduce_env$remove

-#> [7] "bio18" "bio19" "block" "cell" "cell_lat" "cell_long"
+#> [7] "bio16" "bio17" "bio18" "bio19" "cell" "cell_lat"

-#> [13] "id" "pa" "x" "y"
+#> [13] "cell_long" "fold" "id" "pa" "x" "y"

 if(require("tmap")) {

-, drop.levels = TRUE
+, type = "background"

 ) +